sciserver/opensciserver/docs/sciscript/sciscript.rst

 On the other hand, running SciScript in a remote computer required users to explicitly login with their SciServer credentials using its ``Authentication.login`` method before being able to interact with other SciServer components.

+The configuration module ``Config`` contains variables pointing to the default URLs of the SciServer REST APIs mentioned above.
+If SciScript is loaded within SciServer Compute, those variables are automatically set from reading the ``sciscript.json`` file, which is searched for in either the ``/etc/`` or ``~/.config/`` directories, or the the directory set in the ``XDG_CONFIG_HOME`` environmental variable.

+**Dask module**

 The SciScript-Python library additionally contains a module for creating a client pointing to a Dask Cluster in SciServer, which
-needs to be provided with a `ref_id` label to the cluster, if the module is invoked run in remote mode.
+needs to be provided with a `ref_id` label to the cluster, if the module is invoked and run in remote mode.
 If not set and invoked within SciServer-Compute, the cluster connection properties will be read from the ``/home/idies/dask-cluster.json`` file injected into new SciServer Compute containers automatically when they are created with an attached Dask cluster.

-The configuration module `Config` contains variables pointing to the default URLs of the SciServer REST APIs mentioned above.
-If SciScript is loaded within SciServer Compute, those variables are automatically set from reading the ``sciscript.json`` file, which is searched for in either the ``/etc/`` or ``~/.config/`` directories, or the the directory set in the ``XDG_CONFIG_HOME`` environmental variable.
+Using a Dask Cluster also depends on configurations set within SciServer Compute itself.
+For more details, please refer to the :ref:`compute` section.